EN

 Investing In Dubai Real Estate: Benefits and Challenges of UAE Real Estate Investment

 Strategic government reforms and economic diversity further contribute to the emirate’s favorable investment climate.
-On the back of projected healthy 6,2 percent economic growth in 2025 and beyond, coupled with a limited supply, the attraction of luxurious living and more affordable accommodations in Dubai’s property market is here to stay.
+According to forecasts from the Central Bank of the UAE, the economy is expected to grow by a healthy 6.2% in 2025 and beyond.
+Combined with limited supply and the continued appeal of both luxury living and more affordable accommodations, Dubai’s property market is set to remain strong.

 However, there are pros and cons associated with investing in Dubai real estate that we will try to highlight here.